 48. Reserve Now – Whenever someone sees the word “reserve”, it implies that there’s a chance that when that item becomes available, there may not be enough to go around.
 Making a reservation is a fun and privileged process, use it when you can.

-49. Come See Us Today – This is a very friendly and open call to action example.
+49. Come See Us Today – One of the more friendly and more importantly OPEN call to action examples.
 Why not drop on by?

 50. The ONLY Way To… – Remind people of why you are special.
 You’re the ONLY one with whatever it is that you have in your own unique way.
 The other use of this is that you’re telling people why they are required to do something.
 Giving me your email address is the ONLY way to get my free report.
 Get it?

 51. No Charge – Another way of saying free which is better in some situations over just saying FREE.

 52. We’re Waiting For Your Call – Just like “operators are standing by”, this impresses upon the reader that there will be no wait if they choose to call.

 53. Watch This Video Now – A free informational video sounds like a nice alternative and change to having to read, and it’s ready for viewing right now.